 - Uncover Plants: If you use covers to protect delicate plants, remove them as soon as the danger of frost has passed.

 - Pruning: Spring is a fine time to prune trees and shrubs.
-Consider their overall size and shape when you're pruning, and recycle the clippings in a brush pile for the birds or by creating mulch or compost.
+When you're pruning, consider their overall size and shape, and recycle the clippings in a brush pile for the birds or by creating mulch or compost.

 - Insects: Spring is the best time to treat your garden area and flowerbeds for insects to minimize any pest problems.